tochman/the_blue_print/chapters/10-the-journey-continues.md

 **Built-in Optimization:**
  React continues to add automatic optimizations that make applications faster without requiring developer intervention.

-**Why this focus matters:**
- Users expect fast, responsive applications.
-React's continued investment in performance means your React skills will help you build applications that meet these expectations.

 ### Developer experience innovation {.unnumbered .unlisted}

 React has always prioritized developer experience, and this continues to be a major focus: